 And thus… it seems like Olivier salad was cursed to be adulterated from the day it was created.
 So don’t feel too bad about eating a vegan version!

 If you thought this wasn’t a Christmas post, you thought wrong!
 The simple salad Olivier is a staple of many Christmas dinner tables around the world.
 In fact, depending on the country, you can expect to find this dish served at Christmas or New Year’s or both.
 From Russia, where this dish originated (at the hands of a Belgian-French chef), to Serbia to Venezuela, it’s a part of Christmas celebrations.
 Talk about a dish that unites the world.

 All this doesn’t mean that vegan Olivier salad isn’t edible year-round, though.
 The first time I made this was in the middle of summer, July, and it made a great cold lunch.

 Salad for Salad Haters

 If you follow my posts closely (in other words, if you’re my boyfriend), you’ll notice there’s a serious lack of salads on this blog.
 Yeah, it’s an uncomfortable truth: I like veggies but I hate most salads.
 I dislike the taste of many raw greens.
 Spinach?
-Love it when cooked, hate it raw.
+Love it cooked, hate it raw.
 Same thing with kale, watercress, cabbage… Even stuff like lettuce and cucumber, I can enjoy them raw but I prefer eating the cooked versions.
 Also, most salad dressings and vinaigrettes are too acidic for my taste.